 ClientSarah Ryhanen & Eric Famisan

-From the architect.
+Text description provided by the architects.
 Located in the industrial neighborhood of Red Hook, Brooklyn, this is a project for Saipua - a small, family- run business dedicated to small batch production of handmade soaps and unique floral arrangements.

 As their business evolved, and having outgrown their original storefront space, the clients sought to relocate their shop in a new facility that could house both production and retail under one roof, without compromising the unique identity that is Saipua.

 This identity is more of a spirit than an aesthetic which emerges from the ever-changing juxtaposition between the handmade and the found object.
 Here, vintage everyday objects meet hand-wrapped soap and delicate, rugged floral arrangements in a way which evokes a sense of familiarity and fosters an intimate connection with the visitor.

 With this in mind, one could not merely reproduce the old shop in a new location; rather we sought to create a new timeless space that simultaneously serves as a quiet backdrop and as an active participant in the ongoing act of making that defines Saipua.

 The Beauty of Boxes – A Place for Making

 There is a life and beauty that exists in an old dressmakers sewing box.
 That life lies not in the wood and brass hinges from which the box is made, rather it is found within the multi-colored jumble of spools of thread and the assortment of pins placed at random in the pincushion.
 This is an arrangement that could only emerge from use - the result of an ongoing act between the dressmaker, the dressmaker’s tools, and the thing being made.